SkGouseMastanVali/Fake_News_Detection_Using_Deep_Learning/README.md

 ## Acknowledgements

-Gratitude to Sam Houston State University's Department of Computer Science for their invaluable support.
+I extend my sincere gratitude to the Department of Computer Science at Sam Houston State University for their invaluable support and guidance throughout this project.